top of page

 High School Researchers:

-Angela Lemari - now at Johns Hopkins University
+Angela Lemari - graduated from Johns Hopkins University

 Sarah Beisner